• Skip to primary navigation

 Why you will love this recipe:

 • Eggs - to help these pancakes become so light and fluffy.
-I don't recommend using an egg replacer for this recipe.
+I don't recommend using an egg replacer or flax eggs for this recipe as the pancakes turn out too dense.
+These are not vegan oat flour pancakes.

-• Coconut milk - this can easily be subbed for dairy milk if you tolerate dairy or any other dairy free milk if you don't like coconut milk (nut milks, soy milk or oat milk all work).
-I recommend using full fat coconut milk for this recipe.
+• Coconut milk - this can easily be subbed for dairy milk if you tolerate dairy or any other dairy free milk or plant-based milk if you don't like coconut milk (nut milks, soy milk or oat milk all work).
+I recommend using full fat coconut milk for this recipe for the best taste and texture.

-• Maple syrup or honey - to give these pancakes the perfect amount of sweetness while keeping them refined sugar free.
-You could also use date syrup.
+• Maple syrup or honey - either of these natural sweeteners will work to give these oat flour pancakes a little bit of sweetness while keeping them refined sugar free.

 • Apple cider vinegar - this helps the pancakes become even fluffier!
 I tried the recipe without it and they just don't turn out the same.
 You could use lemon juice in place of apple cider vinegar.